Niko Partners: Asia’s cloud gaming addressable market will triple to 500M by 2025

 Three top investment pros open up about what it takes to get your video game funded.

 “As with many aspects of gaming, Asia is leading the way in cloud gaming too.
-This is true both in terms of infrastructure and number of companies in the space with market ready products,” said Lisa Cosmas Hanson, president of Niko Partners, in an email to GamesBeat.
+This is true both in terms of infrastructure and number of companies in the space with market ready products,” said Lisa Cosmas Hanson, the president of Niko Partners, in an email to GamesBeat.

 Asia is a mobile-first gaming market and most people’s first experience with cloud gaming will be on smartphones.
 Therefore, 5G will be a key requirement for the viability of cloud gaming.
-Cloud gaming companies and the broader games industry will need to focus on three key areas to ensure they can offer a high-quality service to users: infrastructure and network, content and experience, and value and cost.
+Such companies and the broader games industry will need to focus on three key areas to ensure they can offer a high-quality service to users: infrastructure and network, content and experience, and value and cost.

 Cloud gaming is still in its infancy within the region, with only a few countries offering cloud gaming services.
 South Korea, Japan, and Taiwan are the most developed cloud gaming markets in Asia, while the Philippines, Malaysia, and India are the least developed.